MatthijsvdWielen/firely-docs-simplifier/develop/quality-control/rule-actions/unique.rst

 .. code-block:: yaml

-   # unique - compares a specific fhirpath expression against all resources and reports duplicates.
-   - action: unique
+   - # action: unique # Can be added for consistency, but not necessary
      status: Testing if all canonicals are unique
      filter: StructureDefinition
      unique: url